— The Old Testamentary Latrine —

 Walking towards Golgotha in incompleteness, man is per human definition isolated from all others.
 Walking onward from Golgotha man is complete and united with all others by the Spirit of God, which comes through the resurrection of Christ.

-In this same messianic context the matter of the compulsory bath (verse 11) makes us think of the principle of baptism.
-Derived from the washing of the body, the mind may be 'washed' by Living Water provided initially by Jesus, and, after His incarnation in His people, by His people (according to John 7:38 and Matt 28:19).
+In this same messianic context, the matter of the compulsory bath (verse 11) makes us think of the principle of baptism.
+Derived from the washing of the body, the mind may be 'washed' by Living Water provided initially by Jesus, and, after His incarnation in His people, by His people (according to John 7:38 and Matthew 28:19).

 In John 7:38 Jesus says that he who believes in Him, from his belly shall flow rivers of living water.
 Usually water that flows from the belly is urine, and urine has the lofty function of clearing the body of wastes and contamination.
 What Jesus seems to insinuate is that those who believe in Him will serve the larger body of humanity as those organs that purify humanity from poisonous superstitions and faulty beliefs.
 The water that we drink is like the water that falls on us when we bathe; the water we expel when we urinate is the water plus dirt that falls off of us when we bathe.
 It is the same idea.